bullmoose20/MK-Docs/docs/komet/guides/ratings.md

 The Critic and Audience ratings are typically managed by Plex, pulling from whatever you specify as the ratings source for the library; this is what determines the images that are displayed in the Plex UI.
 The User rating is the star rating assigned by you to the item.

-Komet can insert a broader range of values into those fields than Plex supports natively, then it can leverage those values in overlays and the like.
+Kometa can insert a broader range of values into those fields than Plex supports natively, then it can leverage those values in overlays and the like.

 It's doing this "behind Plex's back", so there can be some seeming inconsistencies in the way things are displayed in the UI.
 This guide is intended to clear up some of these things.